·

 What Footloose and its remake can teach us about their times

-The original version dates from 1984, and a remake was made in 2011.
-The story of the remake is essentially the same as the 1984 version.
-Both films are contemporary, meaning that they are set in the period of their production.
-This fact makes them interesting study material, as they reflect the respective backgrounds of their times.
-For this purpose, it is irrelevant whether these films are good or bad, which version is better (viewers are of two minds about this), and how realistic the story is.
-(It may have become more likely recently with the rise of a new conservative movement in some parts of the world, including the United States).
+Both films are contemporary, meaning that they are set in the period of their production so that they reflect the respective backgrounds of their times.
+For this purpose, it is irrelevant whether they are good or bad, which version is better (viewers are of two minds about this), and how realistic the story is.

 Image: Walkman

-Films reveal the prevailing ideas, attitudes and values of their time.
-Some examples are traditionalism, inclusive society and feminism.
-The remake of Footloose has taken up community activism as one of its themes, according to a review in The Guardian:
+In addition, the remake of Footloose has taken up community activism as one of its themes, according to a review in The Guardian:

 What's most intriguing about Footloose is its message of community activism rather than youth rebellion.
 Instead of dropping out and forming a biker gang, our clean-living hero petitions the town council with a well-constructed argument.
 He's a rebel with a cause, and he's prepared to go through the correct channels to justify it.

-The cinematography of the remake was changed to a more colourful one, including fast-paced scenes influenced by the music video genre that have become more common in feature films.
-It is worth noting that it was produced by MTV Films, a US film production company that has been part of the Paramount Motion Pictures Group since 2006.
+Visually, the cinematography of the 2011 remake represents a departure from its predecessor.
+The film embraces a more vibrant, colourful aesthetic, incorporating fast-paced, music video-inspired scenes commonly found in contemporary feature films.
+It is worth noting that the remake was produced by MTV Films, a US film production company that has been part of the Paramount Motion Pictures Group since 2006.
+This stylistic evolution reflects the influence of newer media forms on visual storytelling.

 Footloose at a glance